marcohuertas/CleaningDataAssignmentDraft/CookBook.md

 For example: “tbodyaccmeanx” correspond to the mean value of “tBodyAcc-mean()-X”.

 ## Description of variables in “tidydata.txt”
 The new data set “tidy data.txt” contains the following variables.
-Their description is taken from the description provided in the original set from the “Human Activity Recognition Using Smartphones Dataset”
+Their description is taken from the description provided in the original set from the “Human Activity Recognition Using Smartphones Dataset”.

+Names of the variables are based on the description given in “Feature selection” section.

 * _activity_: (character) Represents the activity performed by the subject.
 Takes the values “walking”, “walkingup” (representing walking upstairs), “walkingdown” (representing walking downstairs), “sitting”, “standing” and “laying”.